Diman198B/Construction-Hoists/README.md

 # "Gruztehmontazh"

 ## Description:
 "Gruztehmontazh" is a multi-page responsive site for a developer company, developed on the principle of Graceful Degradation.
+I designed the site from scratch.

 ## Run:
 1. Save or clone the repository on your PC.